You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 The most common disease conditions in clinical trials are Schizophrenia, Protoporphyria, Erythropoietic, and Protoporphyria, Erythropoietic, X-Linked Dominant.
 The leading clinical trial sponsors are Hoffmann-La Roche, Disc Medicine, Inc, and Karolinska Institutet.

-There are ninety-seven US patents protecting this investigational drug and six hundred and twenty-one international patents.
+There are ninety-four US patents protecting this investigational drug and five hundred and sixty international patents.

 Recent Clinical Trials for Bitopertin